isomerpages/moe-ast-moehc/_school-histories/Schools/Nan Hua High School.md

 In the 1970s, student enrolment declined due to urban redevelopment in the city.
 In 1982, the school relocated to 330 Clementi Avenue 1.
 In 1984, the school became a co-educational English-medium school and was renamed Nan Hua Secondary School.
 Two years later, it became a government school.

 In 2000, Nan Hua became a Special Assistance Plan (SAP) school.
 It began operating from the current premises at 41 Clementi Avenue 1 from January 2004.
 In 2006, the school was renamed Nan Hua High School and was accorded autonomous status.
 In 2009, the school introduced its Bicultural Programme to groom students to be effectively bilingual and to embrace both the wisdom of the modern world and traditional Chinese philosophy.
-The school has continued to excel in the performing arts, environment education and the Bicultural Programme.
+The school has continued to excel in the performing arts, environment education and the Bicultural Programme.&nbsp;

 In 2017, Nan Hua High School celebrated its 100th anniversary.
 The school brought together many groups of people who have contributed to the school over the years.
 The theme ‘Centennial Excellence, Pioneering Tomorrow’ celebrated past traditions that have defined the 100-year-old school.